 The silver sixpence is often left out of the rhyme, but is equally as important.
 The sixpence represents financial security and prosperity.
 It also ensures that a bride walks into her marriage with money that is her own (traditionally the men would take care of all the finances).
 Today the sixpence is usually kept out of a brides shoe and is instead put in a card as a token of the day.

-While many of the meanings behind these items have been forgotten, it’s still seen as an important part of a brides outfit as she walks down the aisle.
+While many of the meanings behind these items have been forgotten, having something old, something new… is still seen as an important part of a brides outfit as she walks down the aisle.